schattingh/mock-ec2-metadata/README.md

 The default AWS Credential location (`~/.aws/`) is bind mounted into the Docker container to be available in the running container.

+The source IAM profile as configured in `~/.aws/credentials` and the ARN of the IAM role to be assumed are configured in the yaml configuration file.
+(Details in the Installation section)

 ##  Installation

 This application can be run in at least three different manners:

-1. As a Docker container on your host machine
+1. As a Docker container on your host machine.
-2. As a Docker container inside your Vagrant image
+2. As a Docker container inside your Vagrant image.
-3. As a native python application inside a virtualenv in your Vagrant image
+3. As a native python application inside a virtualenv in your Vagrant image.

 The instructions here are for the first method:  It has the least interaction with your Vagrant image of the three methods.

 Install it as follows:

-1. Clone this repo to your machine
+1. Clone this repo to your Docker host.
 2. The configuration is managed in `conf/config.yaml`.
 Copy `conf/sample-config.yaml` to `conf/config.yaml` and edit according to your requirements.  (`conf/config.yaml` is excluded from the git repo)
-3. Make the helper shell scripts executable
+3. Make the helper shell scripts executable.
   ```
   chmod +x *.sh
   ```